All Episodes

 Hello.

-Hi, Russ.
+Hi, Rush.

 How are you doing?

-Fine, sir.
+Fine, Steve.

 Don't save millions and millions of dollars and put that towards training.

-What what do you think Feingold's real purpose here is?
+And look at, what do you think Feingold's real purpose here is?

-To keep to stay in office.
+To stay in office.

-You know, any time you can blame someone else and say, hey, well, don't make us work any more than we absolutely have to, and let's let somebody else take a look at this.
+You know, anytime you can blame someone else and say, hey, well, don't make us work any more than we absolutely have to, and let's let somebody else take a look at this.

 Professional politician.

-Well, I mean, beyond that, I mean, there's a political purpose here beyond his own re-election, which of course is the first thing these guys are concerned with.
+Well, I mean, beyond that, I mean, there's a political purpose here beyond his own reelection, which, of course, is the first thing these guys are concerned with.

 What they're trying to do here is secure defeat in Iraq, any which way they can.

-They're trying to make it untenable for Republicans to support the president on this, and they're trying to get Republican votes for future resolutions to pull out of Iraq so they can saddle Republicans and Bush with the eventual defeat and bloodbath that would happen.
+And they're trying to get Republican votes for future resolutions to pull out of Iraq so they can saddle Republicans and Bush with the eventual defeat and bloodbath that would happen.

 They haven't the guts to do it on their own.